 A Las Vegas buffet pass is commonly known as either an all day or 24 hour ticket that enables the purchaser to partake in unlimited trips to one or more buffets.

 Gaining in popularity, these passes vary in both price and buffet options.
-They range from affordable one day passes to just one buffet in a casino, to the famous Buffet of Buffets pass offered by the Caesars’ Entertainment group, which allows you to feast at 7 different buffets within a 24 hour time frame for $44.99 (with a Total Rewards Card. $49.99 if you don’t have the card).
+They range from affordable one day passes to just one buffet in a casino, to the famous Buffet of Buffets pass offered by the Caesars’ Entertainment group, which allows you to feast at 7 different buffets within a 24 hour time frame for $49.99 (with a Total Rewards Card) on weekdays, and not including tax.
 More on the Buffet of Buffets can be found here.

 If memory serves me, the MGM Resort hotels, (MGM Grand, Bellagio, Mirage, Aria, Luxor, Mandalay Bay, New York-New York, Monte Carlo, Circus Circus and Excalibur), used to have a 24 hour buffet pass.
 We frequently get the question here: “Is there an MGM Grand all day buffet pass?” but I double-checked with a call directly to the MGM Grand, and they no longer offer an all-day buffet pass to their buffet.
 Nor is there a all day pass covering the other MGM hotels.